Fields of Study: Humanities, Social Sciences, Science

 Catalogs and resources

-- University College Utrecht Course Catalog: Click the British flag in the upper right-hand corner of the next page to change the page to English.
+- University College Utrecht Course Catalog: Click the British flag in the upper right-hand corner of the page to change the page to English.
 You can use the search box in the upper left-hand corner to search by keywords.
-In the Periods section, select 1 and 2 for fall courses or 3 and 4 for spring courses.
+In the Periods section, select 1 for fall courses or 3 for spring courses.
 Level 1 is introductory, Level 2 is intermediate, and Level 3 is advanced.
 UCEAP students cannot take Master level courses at UCU.

 - University College Utrecht comparison: Compare UCU with other Dutch universities available through UCEAP.